Tuesday, February 1, 2022

 The winter visitors to your feeder nest and raise young somewhere else.
 It may be as close as nearby mountain forests or as far away as Alaska.
 They may arrive for the "winter" in October (or earlier) and remain into April.
 Or you may only see them during the coldest weather.
 Each species timing is slightly different.
 But in summer they are gone.

 Once you learn the common birds at your feeder, you will quickly spot something different.
-That's the joy of watching birds--there's always the chance for something new.
+That’s the joy of watching birds–there’s always the chance for something new.

 Learning the names of birds and keeping track of their comings and goings is an added layer to feeding birds in winter.
 Of course, you can feed and enjoy birds at your feeder without learning their names.
 But knowing who's who makes it more enjoyable, I think.